-Continuing law requires the JFS Director to prepare an annual report on each of the following two categories of topics involving unemployment compensation:
+The bill establishes August 1 as the annual deadline for the JFS Director to submit the annual report, required by current law, on each of the following topics involving unemployment compensation:

-- Utilization of the SharedWork Ohio Program; - Calls received at Director-operated call centers, the total number of benefit claims, the number of potentially fraudulent claims, the number of complaints submitted through the Director's uniform complaint process, and a summary of technology updates or changes.

-Under continuing law, the Director must submit the reports to the Governor, the Senate President, and the Speaker of the House.
-In addition, the JFS Director must submit the SharedWork Ohio report to the minority leaders of the House and Senate.
+- Utilization of the SharedWork Ohio Program; - Calls received at Director-operated call centers, the total number of benefit claims, the number of potentially fraudulent claims, the number of complaints submitted through the Director's uniform complaint process, and a summary of technology updates or changes. - Under current law, it appears that the annual deadlines for submitting the reports are inconsistent. - Under continuing law, the Director must submit the reports to the Governor, the Senate President, and the Speaker of the House.
+In addition, the Director must submit the SharedWork Ohio report to the minority leaders of the House and Senate. - Finally, the bill eliminates the Unemployment Modernization and Improvement Council as a recipient of the second report described above, because the Council no longer exists.